aaronland/go-chicken/README.md

 ## Clucking

-_This is still wet paint and not supported for all languages._
+_This is still wet paint and not supported for all languages yet._

 ```
 $> ./bin/chicken -language eng -clucking ./cmd/chicken.go